Step 1

 Framing and planning an ERP project

-Whether it is an ERP migration or implementation project, the scoping phase represents a crucial step.
-As in any project, preparation remains the key: “the beginning is half of everything”.
+Whether it's an ERP migration or implementation project, the scoping phase is a crucial stage.
+As with any project, preparation is key: "the beginning is half of everything".

 A) Define your goals